Sir-Leon1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 **.1 The last digit**
 * [Last digit](1-last_digit.py):This code will print the last digit of the number stored in the variable number

+**.2 I sometimes suffer from insomnia.
+And when I cant sleep , i play the alphabet game**
+* [Alphabet](2-print_alphabet.py):a program that prints the ASCII alphabet, in lowercase, not followed by a new line.